cloudmesh-community/book/chapters/pi/setup-ultimate.md

 allow you to look at the network setup.
 That is certainly not good and before a PI is returned sensitive information should be cleaned from the SD Card.

+## Creating Backup :question:

+:question: In this section we will explain how to create a backup of the image from the SD Card in a PI.

+## Duplication :question:

+Let us assume you have installed a lot of great programs on the SD Card.
+In a cluster, we need to duplicate this card for each PI in the cluster.
+Is there a way for us to duplicate the software

 ## Exercises